Inspector Zenigata: Japanese

 Inspector Zenigata was first voiced by Shinsuke Chikaishi in the CinemaScope version of the 1969 pilot film for the first anime, while Chikao Ōtsuka voiced him in the pilot's TV version.
 However, Gorō Naya was given the role when the first anime was actually produced (1971–72) and he continued to voice the character until 2010.
 The only exception to Naya's run as the character was for the 1987 original video animation The Fuma Conspiracy; due to budget concerns, TMS decided not to employ the regular voice cast.
 Zenigata was voiced by Seizō Katō.

-The 2011 TV special Blood Seal - Eternal Mermaid marked the first appearance of Kōichi Yamadera as the character, and he continues to voice Inspector Zenigata to this day.
+The 2011 TV special Blood Seal of the Eternal Mermaid marked the first appearance of Kōichi Yamadera as the character, and he continues to voice Inspector Zenigata to this day.
 Naya did return to the role once more for the 2012 Lupin Family Lineup short original video animation, which was the final performance of the surviving original Lupin III voice cast.

 English

 Greg Starr voiced Inspector Zenigata (renamed "Detective Ed Scott") in the 1979 Frontier English dub of The Mystery of Mamo.
 David Povall voiced Zenigata in multiple Streamline dubs from 1991 to 1995, including Mamo and The Castle of Cagliostro, where he was named Keibu Zenigata due to a translation error.
 Marc Matney provided Zenigata's voice in the 1995 Coastal Carolina Sound Studios dub of The Fuma Conspiracy.
 Manga UK dubs featured Seán Barrett in Mamo and Bye Bye, Lady Liberty (1996).
 Kevin Seymour voiced Zenigata in the Animaze dub of Cagliostro (2000).
 Phillip Wilburn voiced the character for Funimation's dubs of several TV specials and theatrical films between 2002 and 2006.

-Dan Lorge voiced Zenigata in the phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, additionally voicing the character in the 2004 dub of Mystery of Mamo and Lupin the 3rd: Treasure of the Sorcerer King.
+Dan Lorge voiced Zenigata in the phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, additionally voicing the character in the 2004 dub of The Mystery of Mamo and Treasure of the Sorcerer King.
 Richard Epcar was given the role for Funimation's 2013 dub of The Woman Called Fujiko Mine, and reprises the role in the Bang Zoom!
 Entertainment/Discotek Media releases of the spinoff Lupin the IIIrd films.
-In 2017, Doug Erholtz took over the role for Discotek's dub of Lupin the 3rd Part IV.
+In 2017, Doug Erholtz took over the role for Discotek's dub of Part IV.
 This dub largely reunited the Phuuz cast from Part II; Erholtz replaced Lorge, who had retired.
 Erholtz has continued to voice the character in subsequent productions.